Öndög

 Öndög is a 2019 Mongolian drama film directed by Wang Quan'an.
 It was selected to compete for the Golden Bear at the 69th Berlin International Film Festival.
-It also won the Golden Spike for Best Picture at the Valladolid International Film Festival.
+It won the Grand Prix at Film Fest Gent, as well as the Golden Spike for Best Picture at the Valladolid International Film Festival.
 It follows the story of a herder who is asked to guard a crime scene in Mongolia.